A Simple Guide to Capturing Eye Images for Glaucoma Screening

 Video courtesy of Julián Espinosa @JulianEspinosaOculoplastico

 Hold the lens 2–4 cm in front of the patient’s eye, then align your smartphone flashlight through the lens until the retina is visible.
 You may need to adjust angles and distance to find the clearest view.
+Make sure the eye is dilated for optimal clarity.

 Turn on your smartphone’s video mode (with flash), move slowly, and pause when the optic disc is in focus.
 Then take a screenshot of the clearest frame to upload for analysis.